-I looked back over previous newsletters hoping to copy and paste a reply and to my astonishment I found that I had not previously written about about Feng Shui fundamentals or its true meaning.
+I looked back over previous articles hoping to copy and paste a reply and to my astonishment I found that I had not previously written about about Feng Shui fundamentals or its true meaning.
 Shame on me!

 So here goes……

 As can often be the case when Eastern culture meets Western culture lots of misunderstandings arise.
 This is primarily because we in the West have not been taught to appreciate or feel the qualities that exist in the invisible world of energy.
 Our learning is limited to what we see is what we get.
 Nothing exists beyond this.